miquido/draive-examples/README.md

 Simple, locally running chat solution.
 Allows selecting from various LLM models and talk with a PDF.

+## ONNX

+Custom embedding model running locally with onnx.

+## Postgres

+Utilizing postgres database for common functionalities.

-## News
+## Qdrant

-Example of agents workflow.
-Uses chat interface to provide a news page based on provided sources or topics.
+Implementing vector index with Qdrant database.

-## Course
+## Processing

-Code from the [draive course](https://www.youtube.com/playlist?list=PLbS8Yksu3iAoRpDOGwP_UmK5s6B3SDz8T) split into separate folder for each video.
+Example of multi-stage data pipeline.

 ## License

 MIT License

-Copyright (c) 2024 Miquido
+Copyright (c) 2024-2025 Miquido

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal